a-patel/LiteXHealthChecks/docs/AmazonS3.md

-# LiteX HealthChecks SqlServer
+# LiteX HealthChecks AmazonS3
-> SqlServer health checks package used to check the status of a SqlServer in ASP.NET Core applications.
+> AmazonS3 health checks package used to check the status of a Amazon S3 service in ASP.NET Core applications.

 LiteXHealthChecks is very small yet powerful and high-performance library used to check the status of a component in the application, such as a backend service, database or some internal state.